HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/database/exportsourcejson.md

 ## About this task

-The procedure guides you on exporting the database schema in JSON format from the **Source** tab on the **Schema Management** page so you can share the database schema across databases.
+The procedure guides you on exporting the database schema in JSON format from the **Source** tab on the **Schema Management** page, so you can share the database schema across databases.

 ## Prerequisite